wdporter/i-am-that-vuepress/31-do-not-undervalue-attention/readme.md

 **Q:**&ensp;God made a most diversified world.

 **M:**&ensp;The diversity is in you only.
-See yourself as you are and you will see the world as it is — a single block of reälity, indivisible and indescribable.
+See yourself as you are and you will see the world as it is — a single block of reality, indivisible and indescribable.
 Your own creätive power projects upon it a picture and all your questions refer to the picture.

 **Q:**&ensp;A Tibetan <span data-tippy-content="One who practices <em>yoga</em>.">Yogi</span> wrote that God creates the world for a purpose and runs it according to a plan.
 The purpose is good and the plan is most wise.